 The volumes field of the pod template of the kube-apiserver deployment, and respectively the volumeMounts field of the kube-apiserver container shall not contain any provider-specific Secret or ConfigMap resources.
 If such resources should be mounted as volumes, this should be done by webhooks.

 The kube-apiserver Service will be of type ClusterIP.
-In this case, Gardener will label this Service with core.gardener.cloud/apiserver-exposure: gardener-managed label (deprecated, the label will no longer be added as of v1.80) and expects that no mutations happen.
+In this case, Gardener expects that for this Service no mutations happen.

 kube-controller-manager